 (Pre-)fab partying in Kottbusser Tor's hidden bars

-Who'd have guessed that a shabby stretch of concrete '70s real estate could house quite so many hidden drinking dens?
+Who'd have guessed that a shabby stretch of concrete '70s real estate could house quite so many hidden-away drinking dens?

 For the most part, these tucked-away bars have been around long enough to endear themselves to an entire decade of in-the-know revellers, but for non-locals, Kottbusser Tor's cluster of concealed nightlife runs the risk of passing sadly unperceived.